 - Phosphatidylserine (PS) supports your long-term brain health

-- Light ingredient doses; the risk of side effects is low
+- Light ingredient doses; low risk of side effects

 - Also available in the gummy version